jpfairbanks/vimrc/README.md

 ## How to install on Windows?

 Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
 No special instructions needed ;-)
+This worked when it started because Amix cared about windows.
+As it drifts away from upstream, there is no guarantee

 ## How to update to latest version?